Stellar triples with chemically homogeneously evolving inner binaries: Introduction

 This paper is structured as follows.
 In section \ref{sec:methodology}, we introduce \texttt{TRES}, the triple evolutionary code we use in this study, and the adaptations we have made to model CHE and contact binaries.
 In section \ref{sec:Results}, we discuss the results of our population synthesis in \texttt{TRES} and identify the most important evolutionary channels.
 In section \ref{subsec:origin}, we show that the initial parameters of the tertiary star are sufficient to predict the evolutionary channel of each system.
-In section \ref{sec:GW}, we use analytical and numerical methods to explore our synthetic population of stellar triples in the context of GW sources.
-Finally, we discuss the main difference between the evolution of triples with and without CHE stars in their inner binary.
+Finally, in section \ref{sec:GW}, we use analytical and numerical methods to explore our synthetic population of stellar triples in the context of GW sources.